centrapay/centrapay-docs/content/guides/merchant-integration-qr-code-flow.md

     }
     ```

-2. The Patron scans the QR code using a Centrapay-enabled app.
+2. The patron scans the QR code using a Centrapay-enabled app.
 3. The POS [polls the Payment Request for](https://docs.centrapay.com/api/payment-requests#get-a-payment-request) Payment Confirmation.

     ```bash [Request]